abdofawzi5/action_service/README.md

 ```

 ## Setting up
-For start to use the gem execute:
+To start to use the gem execute:
 ```bash
 $ rails g service:application_service
 ```